Kids?

 [Oooh, look, back to first-person– I guess because things get real here?]

-I shudder to think where our family would be if we had not been encouraged to seek an explanation for Eloise's distress (thanks Shannon, Laurie, Taya, and Amy!).
-Learning about PDA radically changed everything about parenting Eloise, and I am so thankful for this knowledge.
-A year and a half later, at the ripe old age of 46, my doctor and I figured out I had ADHD, though Marcee swears she saw it when we first met.
+I shudder to think where our family would be if we had not been encouraged to seek an explanation for Eloise's distress (thanks Team Eloise!).
+Learning about PDA radically changed everything about parenting my daughters, and I am so thankful for this knowledge.
+A year and a half later, at the ripe old age of 46, my doctor and I figured out I had ADHD.
 This identification has changed my life.
-I'll write about it soon.
-I'm also seeing the same ADHD traits in little Alice and we are in the process of helping her understand her brain too.
-I spent my whole life thinking I wasn't good enough and didn't deserve my accomplishments, desperate to please everyone while terrified someone might see through my facade to the sham beneath it.
-(That's called imposter syndrome, folks, and is really common in ADHD'rs– more on that later too).
-The point is, I won't let my girls go through that.
-So.
-Yeah.
-Neurodiverse Connections.
-Let's do this.
+I'm also seeing familiar traits in Alice and now our whole family is working on understanding and supporting each others’ brains.